Welcome to Borlaug’s Undergraduate Member initiative —a recruitment, engagement, and outreach effort.

-You can help us spread the word.
+Spread the word.
 APS is the largest publisher and distributor of educational materials on the importance of plant disease and maintaining plant health, and much of what we produce is available to teachers free of charge.
-We can help teachers at all levels—from kindergarten to college—who would like access to the materials from the online APS Education Center.
+We can help teachers—from kindergarten to college—who would like access to the materials from the online APS Education Center.
 Contact us about educational materials.

 Learn more about Norman Borlaug: